Meet the People Behind the Work

 Dr. Ryan McCormick

 CEO of RemoteCare Education & Co-Founder of Floating Doctors

 Dr. Ryan McCormick grew up in Los Angeles and was a founding member of Floating Doctors, serving as the Vice President.
 After working for a year rebuilding Southern Wind, he worked in the clinics in Haiti and Honduras before going to medical school at the Royal College of Surgeons in Ireland.
 While there, he took the lessons he learned in providing patient care and expanded on them completing additional education in Emergency Medicine, Wilderness Emergency Medicine, and Trauma Management.
 During school he continued to assist in fundraising and logistical planning.
 After graduating, he returned home to Los Angeles working in clinical research at UCLA, USC, UCSF and as the Research Director at the California Center for Sleep Disorders.
-He is continuing his work in clinical research as a Country Studies Manager at Genentech/Roche.
+He is currently continuing his work in clinical research as an Associate Director for Drug Safety at Genentech/Roche.